 Get Support in Creating Healthy Habits

-If you are ready to break the diet cycle once and for all, check out my Vitality Nutrition Habit Transformation Programme which starts on May 1st!
+If you are ready to break the diet cycle once and for all, I am currently taking clients in my Vitality Nutrition Habit Transformation Programme which starts on May 1st!
 I still have a few spots left.

 This programme focuses on creating lasting change and a deep sense of well-being.
 You will learn liveable and practical skills to create sustainable healthy habits that fit with your life!
 It’s a game changer.

 There are plenty of ways that we can connect to and enjoy our bodies that have nothing to do with restrictive dieting and compulsive exercising.

 Slow weight loss is much more sustainable and your body prefers this to steep calorie restriction.
 Instead of thinking about how to eat as little as possible to lose bodyfat as quickly as possible, instead, reframe this as, eating as much as possible while still maintaining your caloric deficit, until you are ready to maintain your weight.